random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ```

 Pool method `map` seemed to be a good choice - it takes an iterable and executes
-a function, passes in the first argument, for each of items in the iterable.
+a function, passed in the first argument, for each of items in the iterable.

 ## Mapping arguments
 My function accepted 8 arguments and I wanted exactly N runs with the same arguments